Long Division Calculator – with Steps to Solve

 How to get the Quotient and Remainder as a Decimal

-If you’ve gotten this far then you should have a good idea of how to calculate a long division problem, but you might be stuck if you need to get the quotient as a decimal rather than a whole number with a remainder.
+If you’ve gotten this far, then you should have a good idea of how to solve a long division problem, but you might be stuck if you need to get the quotient as a decimal rather than a whole number with a remainder.

 To calculate the quotient in decimal form, follow the steps above the get the whole number and remainder.

-Next, divide the divisor by the remainder to get the remainder as a decimal.
-Finally, add the decimal to the quotient to get it in decimal form.
+Next, divide the remainder by the divisor to get the remainder as a decimal.
+Finally, add the decimal to the quotient to get the quotient in decimal form.

 For example, 75 ÷ 4 is 18 with a remainder of 3.